jiarui-liu/FootballColorDataset/README.md

 ## Case 1: Cultural Adaptivity

 Our AmbrQA dataset includes 825 objective questions and 825 subjective questions.
+Scores of subjective questions are from Nils' implementation.

 Steps:
 1. `question_gen.py`